Advanced Vocab Words - Set 8 Flashcards

 157

-# Which vocabulary word means the following? v. to decrease in intensity ## Footnote *Hint: starts with "a"*
+# Name the vocab term: v. to decrease in intensity ## Footnote *Hint: starts with "a"*

 abate ## Footnote synonyms: lessen, moderate, diminish, decrease, reduce The storm began to _abate_, allowing us to go outside.